 Commercial cervical collars.
-Commercial cervical collars are made of foam and plastic, and they have adjustable sizes (Figure 15.7).
-To size an adjustable collar, hold your hand against the patient's shoulder with your fingers outstretched as if in a salute.
+Commercial cervical collars are made of foam and plastic, and they have adjustable sizes (Figure 15.7) To size an adjustable collar, hold your hand against the patient's shoulder with your fingers outstretched as if in a salute.
 Draw an imaginary line from the patient's chin, and see which finger intersects this line.
 Hold these fingers against the sizing markers on the collar.
 Adjust the collar to match, and lock the sizing snaps in place.

 While one medic immobilizes the patient's c-spine, another medic slides the collar under the patient's neck.
 The medic holding the immobilization must move their hands as the first medic closes the collar, using a scooping motion to catch the patient's chin in the chin support of the cervical collar..
 Use the velcro strap to secure the collar in place.
-You may need to resize the collar so that the collar is not loose and there is not tension against the patient's neck.
+You may need to resize the collar so that the collar is not loose and there is may be normal or elevated, but is typically not above 40 °C. A key differentiation between heat stress and heat stroke is that heat stroke lacks the central nervous system (CNS) abnormalities that heat stroke has.